-Plaintiffs wish to distill spirits in their homes for personal consumption.
+Appellant John Ream wishes to distill spirits in his home for personal consumption.
 But Congress has made it unlawful to possess or use a still on a property that contains a dwelling house.
 26 U.S.C. §5178(a)(1)(B).
 Violators are subject to a \$10,000 fine or up to five years of imprisonment.
 Id. §5601.
-Having abandoned (without explanation) its argument that the Commerce Clause justifies this ban, the government maintains that the home-distilling ban is a necessary and proper exercise of Congress's taxing power, because it "guard[s] against efforts to elude federal taxes."
-Opening Br. at 16.
-That argument fails.
-Neither the original meaning of the Necessary and Proper Clause nor the looser standard urged by the government can justify the ban.
+SLF agrees with Ream that he has standing to challenge this criminal statute because he "wants to distill whiskey at home," he is "able and ready to distill whiskey at home," and he "has taken every necessary step to distill whiskey that he can short of violating the criminal prohibition."
+Blue-Br.
+2, 12.
+SLF writes separately to highlight that the home-distilling ban is neither a necessary and proper exercise of Congress's taxing power nor justified by Congress's power to regulate commerce.

 To start, the home-distilling ban exceeds Congress's taxing power under the original meaning of the Necessary and Proper Clause.
-Contrary to the government's contention, the Necessary and Proper Clause does not authorize Congress to regulate whenever it is "useful" or "convenient."
+The Necessary and Proper Clause does not authorize Congress to regulate whenever it is "useful" or "convenient."
 Instead, the original meaning of the Clause requires a "definite connection" between an enumerated power and a law implementing that power-a connection that is not present here.
 Indeed, the home-distilling ban costs Congress a taxing opportunity.
 It does not help Congress implement its taxing power because it does not purport to raise any revenue.
 And Congress has enacted laws punishing fraud and tax evasion that more effectively accomplish the ban's alleged goal of enhancing tax enforcement.

-Yet even under a more relaxed framework, Congress lacks the authority to ban home distilling.
+Yet even under a more relaxed framework, Congress lacks the authority to ban home-distilling.
 "Congress's ability to use its taxing power to influence conduct is not without limits."
 NFIB v.
 Sebelius, 567 U.S. 519, 572 (2012).
-And the Supreme Court has "policed these limits aggressively, invalidating punitive exactions obviously designed to regulate behavior otherwise regarded ... as beyond federal authority."
+And the Supreme Court has "policed these limits aggressively, invalidating punitive exactions obviously designed to regulate behavior otherwise regarded" as "beyond federal authority."
 Id.
 Congress's power to tax does not include an incidental power to regulate where any taxable activity occurs to protect its revenue.
 If it had this power, then it could ban not only home distilling but the nearly 15 million home-based businesses across the country by deciding that a tax on goods sold online is easier to evade for sellers who stock and ship their products from home.
 Such a power is more like a general police power than an ability to "make all Laws which [are] necessary and proper for carrying into the Execution the [taxing power]."
 See U.S. Const. art.
 I, §8, cl.
 18. The Necessary and Proper Clause unquestionably cannot confer upon Congress such a "great substantive and independent power."
 McCulloch v.
 Maryland, 17 U.S. (4 Wheat.)
 316, 411 (1819).